-I also recommend both a weekly Strength and Conditioning session and drills and plyometrics once a week which are all detailed in a later section.
+I also recommend both a weekly Strength and Conditioning session and drills and plyometrics once a week which is all detailed in a later section.

 As with all new training, I’d always recommend you err on the side of caution and build up slowly and progressively.

 If you’re a relatively new runner who is running 3 times a week, simply running 2 x Easy and 1 x Marathon pace each week, but on a consistent basis may be a great starting point.
 Please don’t fall into the ‘new runner trap’ thinking you ‘have’ to go to a speed session to get faster.
 There is plenty of time later down the line to add that string to your bow once you’ve built a foundation of base aerobic fitness and required strength.
 Having just started running, you will likely get faster just by running more.

 Also, if you can run 4 times a week don’t instantly assume that 2 x Easy and 2 x Quality is the best route for you either.
 You may need to gradually build your body to that point.
 Maybe start with 3 x Easy and 1 x Quality for a month or two before adding more load.

 Too much, too soon, and too often can be a recipe for burnout, fatigue and injury.

 The heart of the running advice is that we want to be working somewhere towards the widely recommended 80/20 split.
 Ie the majority of your running week i.e. 80% should be easy and the other 20% are hard quality sessions.
 The 80/20 split can be miles or minutes, it doesn’t really matter as it’s the ethos and sentiment that we are hitting home.